 SIMPLE PLAYING STYLE

-CC is an even profile mid bow stick.
+Classic curve is an even profile medium bow stick.
 A 23mm curve peaks 300mm up the stick to provide assistance to all skills in the game that best suits a simple, no fuss playing style.